ufs-community/land-DA_workflow/docs/source/Model.rst

 Perturbation Mapping Parameters
 ----------------------------------

-These parameters are *only* relevant for perturbation mapping.
+These parameters are *only* relevant for perturbation mapping in ensembles.
+Support for ensembles is *not* provided for the Land DA v1.0.0 release.

 ``lndp_layout``
    Specifies the layout options.
 Valid values: ``1x4`` | ``4x1`` | ``2x2``